-Securitisation in the management of the Group's credit portfolio - For risk mitigation using synthetic securitisation, the underlying assets remain on the Group's balance sheet for accounting purposes.
+Securitisation in the management of the Group's credit portfolio - For risk mitigation using synthetic securitisation, the underlying assets remain on the Group's statement of financial position for accounting purposes.
 The accounting treatment of the assets will depend on their nature.
 They could include loans and receivables, available for sale securities or derivatives.
-The most common form of synthetic securitisation is via a credit default swap, which is treated as a derivative and recognised in the profit and loss statement at fair value.
+The most common form of synthetic securitisation is via a credit default swap, which is treated as a derivative and recognised in the income statement at fair value.

-For investment in securitisation exposures, if the instrument includes a credit default swap, the exposure will be fair valued through the profit and loss statement.
-Other securitisation exposures will be fair valued through the balance sheet unless the Group makes an election at the time of purchase to fair value through profit or loss.
+For investment in securitisation exposures, if the instrument includes a credit default swap, the exposure will be fair valued through the income statement.
+Other securitisation exposures will be fair valued through the statement of financial position unless the Group makes an election at the time of purchase to fair value through profit or loss.